unrays/Apex/README.md

 </p>

 <p style="max-width:600px; margin:auto; text-align:left;">
-After five days of intense work, coding roughly ten hours per day, this is the result.
-This framework is the foundation for my upcoming game engine project.
-The optimizations and entity management system I built here will be directly useful for developing larger, more complex systems in the future.
+This is my first real project focused on performance optimization.
+After five days of intense work, coding roughly ten hours per day, I managed to accomplish a lot and learned a tremendous amount.
+The framework lays the foundation for my upcoming game engine project, and the optimizations and entity management system I built will be invaluable for tackling larger and more complex systems in the future.
+I worked extremely hard on this, and I truly feel that it paid off.
 </p>

 <p>